How Many Stair Lights Do You Need? A Simple Formula for Safe, Even Lighting - Flyachilles

 Calculating Quantity and Spacing - Flyachilles

-2. The "Runway" Mistake
+2. The “Runway” Mistake I See All the Time

 3. Stair Lighting Quantity

-3. Material Adjustment
+3. Material & Reflectivity Guide

-Step Material Reflectivity Recommendation
+Step Material Light Absorption Recommendation

 Best Types of Stair Lights